arademaker/SLattes/README.md

 1. A XSLT stylesheet that process XML Brazilian Curriculum Lattes files [1] generating RDF data [2].

-2. An updated DTD specification for the Lattes XML.
-The CNPq DTD specification is not uptated since 2003/2004.
+2. An updated version of the DTD specification for the Lattes XML.
+The original DTD provided by CNPq was last updated in 2004.

 3. A XSLT stylesheet that process XML Latttes and generate an MODS XML file.